mikerst/mikethomas.design/src/journal/ideo-pop-quiz-answers.md

 title: The best designed website in the world?
 date: 2019-12-18
 theme:
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false
 ---

 This short piece was written in response to the 'Pop Quiz' questions posed in the application for the position of Interaction Designer @ IDEO.

 ## Q: What do you think is the most well designed website in the world?

 A: Potentially controversial, but my answer (without overthinking it) would be __Amazon.com__ (.co.uk, .de, etc).

 ## Q: Why do you like it?